Zimrahin/zTracking/README.md

 # zTracking

-This project is designed to visualize and measure, via image processing, the distances between cars in a platooning on a circuit.
+This project is designed to measure, via image processing, the distances between cars in a platooning on a circuit.

 Instructions for its use are separated into four sections:
 * Installation